 You can read the PDF by using Adobe Reader.
 You can download this programme from Adobe.
-The Tax and Customs Administration is not responsible for the installation and use of the reader.
+The Customs Administration of the Netherlands is not responsible for the installation and use of the reader.

 When to use the Customs Notification?